hoangvvo/llm-sdk/README.md

 ## Features

 - Supports multiple LLM providers with a unified API.
-- Handles multiple modalities: Text, Image, and Audio, even in streaming requests.
+- Handles multiple modalities: Text, Image, and Audio.
+Support streaming, including for audio.
-- Enables function calling.
-- Supports streaming responses and includes utilities for building final output from streamed data, including streaming audio.
 - Supports citations for supported providers.
 - Reports token usage and calculates the cost of a request when provided with the model's pricing information.
-- Offers consistent serialization and deserialization for data storage across different programming languages.
+- Offers consistent serialization for data storage across different programming languages.
+- Integrates OpenTelemetry for tracing.

 ## Specification